mugh/Q-Hampel-Calculator/Readme.md

 # Usage
-Download from realease page, unzip.
+Download from release page, unzip.
 Double click on qhampel.exe and wait for the result.
 The application need input data from data.csv file.
 Put your data in included data.csv.

 # Data.csv format